-Dir|Writer: Ruben Ostlund | Cast: Dominic West, Elisabeth Moss, Terry Notary, Linda Anborg, Claes Bang | Drama | Sweden\Denmark\US |
+Dir|Writer: Ruben Ostlund | Cast: Dominic West, Elisabeth Moss, Terry Notary, Linda Anborg, Claes Bang | Drama | Sweden\Denmark\US | 131′

-It all starts when Christian discovers his wallet and mobile have been stolen while he is protecting a woman from the advances of a hostile man outside the main train station..
-Encouragingly, sources provide a putative zone – a block of flats – where his stuff is located and after requesting his belongings be returned they soon emerge leaving him with a feeling of largesse.
-But after an ill-advised one night stand with Elizabeth Olsen’s American journalist, who has interviewed him that day, things start to go awry in a bizarre way, and seem link to the robbery highlighting the film’s racial dimension.
-Without disclosing the storyline, this is an intriguingly dense thriller, sumptuously mounted and full of inventive elements and subtle performances that will sear it to your memory for a very long time to come.
+It all starts when Christian discovers his wallet and mobile have been stolen while he is protecting a woman from the advances of a hostile man, outside Stockholm’s central station.
+Encouragingly, sources provide a catchment area – a block of flats – where his stuff is supposedly located and after requesting his belongings be returned they miraculously emerge leaving him with a feeling of largesse towards mankind.
+But after an ill-advised one night stand with Elizabeth Olsen’s American journalist, who has interviewed him that day, things start to go awry in a bizarre way, and seem linked to the robbery, highlighting the film’s racial dimension.
+As the museum director Claes Bang is suberb in a difficult and nuanced role where he is required consistently to present a professional face in the light of personal controversary and workplace mayhem, and we feel for him.
+Without disclosing the entire storyline, this is an intriguingly complex and shocking thriller, sumptuously crafted and full of inventive elements and subtle performances that will stay in your memory for a very long time.
 MT

 NOW SHOWING NATIONWIDE FROM 16 March 2018